 Bodily injury and property damage are a must in the event you hurt someone or their property with your vehicle at an emergency site.

 Collision and comprehensive coverage pay the cost to repair your vehicle if it’s damaged or destroyed at an emergency site.
 While this may sound far-fetched, major fires, explosions and severe weather incidents often require emergency personnel, and you may end up arriving in your own vehicle.

 Lawsuits are becoming more and more common in the medical world and protecting yourself is important.

 Even though they are the first on the scene during an emergency, paramedics are definitely not paid like doctors.
 According to Bureau of Labor statistics, paramedics pull down an average of $16.77 an hour, making affordable coverage a necessity.

 When shopping for coverage, one of the most important factors to consider is the policy limit.
 Verify that the limits are enough to cover the cost of a major lawsuit.
-A Trusted Choice agent will help you determine what coverage limits you should be carrying and find a policy that fits your budget.
+An independent insurance agent will help you determine what coverage limits you should be carrying and find a policy that fits your budget.

 Also, verify how defense costs are handled by the policy.
 Some policies subtract the cost of legal defense from the claim limit, which means there will be less money to pay any judgments or settlements, potentially leaving you on the hook for the balance.
 Look for a policy that pays your defense costs on top of the claim limits.

 Medical malpractice for paramedics can be complicated, so shopping around and getting numerous quotes is the best way to find the ideal policy.
-A local Trusted Choice agent can do the comparison-shopping for you and present the best policy options to ensure you’re fully covered at an affordable price.
-Talk to a local agent today.
+An independent insurance agent can do the comparison-shopping for you and present the best policy options to ensure you’re fully covered at an affordable price.